JonDotsoy/artur/src/sent-event/README.md

 ##### `[customRouteSymbol]` (Getter)

 Custom route symbol implementation for HTTP router integration.
-Allows this stream to be used as a route handler.
+Allows this stream to be used as a route handler in the HTTP router.
+The implementation defaults to handling GET requests and accepts all routes.

 **Returns:**